RhodiumToad/pllua-ng/README.md

 will never work on pg versions before 9.5 (we rely critically on memory context callbacks, which were introduced in that version).

-Lua 5.3 and LuaJIT 2.1beta (with COMPAT52) are fully supported at this time; support for Lua 5.4 will be added soon.
+Lua 5.4 (only 5.4.2 onwards), Lua 5.3, and LuaJIT 2.1beta (with
+COMPAT52) are fully supported at this time.
+(Lua 5.4.0 and 5.4.1 are checked for at runtime and rejected, because they would otherwise require runtime stack limit calculations.)

 Documentation is being migrated from this README to a more comprehensive
 document: